Who am I? Technical academic? Academic technologist? Yes!

 M.S. in Applied Anthropology focusing on computer-mediated experiences and technological organizations

 As an individual contributor, my specialty is researching the needs for and designing the interactions of highly functional data-driven innovative solutions.
 I enjoy finding creative ways to solve gnarly problems while making complex high tech systems usable and understandable.
-I specialize in user experience research, design thinking facilitation, information architecture, inclusive design, accessibility, interaction design, human-computer interaction, and human information behavior.
+I specialize in generative research, design thinking facilitation, information architecture, interaction design, human-computer interaction, and human information behavior.
 I also have experience in distance learning and teaching higher education online.

 My background is in enterprise applications, systems administration, and web development with extensive knowledge of infrastructure as a service, platform as a service, and software as a service.
 I also have experience in work with edge technologies such as blockchain, IoT, machine learning, and AI.
 This breadth of knowledge and experience leads to deeper insights in researching, designing, and developing internal, customer facing, and business-to-business solutions.
 Technology and new learning opportunities excite me and I thrive in environments where these are key drivers.

 My superpower is listening to and translating information between users, developers, designers, architects, product owners, and administrators.